Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 KeePass works fine and NoScript should be available soon.
 The one add-on that I use a lot that does not work with it is Capture & Print.
 I have a workaround, but this add-on did exactly what I wanted with no extra bells or whistles.
 I'm crossing my fingers that it will be updated as well.

 As for Firefox itself, I don't like that they moved the refresh button to the left of the URL.
 I preferred it on the right.
-The GUI is now more inline wit
+The GUI is now more inline with the Windows 10 UI and other flat minimal style GUIs which I'm now used to.
+Pages load fine and I haven't had any problems with it yet.

 I don't like that they moved the refresh button to the left of the URL.
 I preferred it on the right.